One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 - Size of the Pyrotechnic Displays – 10 Points

-For more information about this spectacular three-day event, check out the official Celebration of Light website.
+To learn more about this spectacular three-day event, check out the official Celebration of Light website.

-For a detailed list of top places to watch the fireworks from, click Best Celebration of Light Venues.
+For a detailed list of top places to watch the fireworks from, click Best Celebration of Light Venues or Premium Venues at English Bay Beach.

 For a list of other Lower Mainland fireworks displays at other times of the year, click Metro Vancouver Fireworks Events.